-Using your Eyes and Ears: Using your eyes and your ears will help you stay safe when riding your bike and crossing the street.
-(Let's all blink our eyes 3 times, now wiggle your ears 3 times).
+Using your Eyes and Ears: Using your eyes and your ears will help you stay safe when riding your bike and crossing the street. (add blink and ear wiggle).
 Your eyes will help you see the cars coming from both directions.
 Your ears will help you hear the traffic around you.